-To study smart, it is also good practice to set yourself small, manageable goals for each study session.
+To study smart, it is good practice to set yourself small and manageable goals for each study session.
 For example, if you have several areas under one topic to learn, break them up and challenge yourself to learn X number of points within the next hour.
 Also, set out rewards for yourself as a motivator to complete the goals you want to achieve – anything from getting a coffee, going outside for fresh air, taking a walk, chatting with your friends, and so on.

-Planning and Prioritizing
+Planning and Prioritising

 You can study smart by planning and doing your work in an organised way, by, for example, prioritising your study time in order of what areas are the most difficult and need the most focus.
 A habit that many students have is to leave their most difficult task to last because it seems like too much to tackle.
 However, these tasks require the most effort and energy, which you are most likely to have at the beginning of your working day.
-Also, the bottom line is that it difficult task have to be tackled at some point, so it’s best to get them over and done with.
+Also, the bottom line is that the difficult tasks have to be tackled at some point, so it’s best to get them over and done with.
 As much as planning ahead can be hard to stay on top off, it will pay off when assignments and exams start piling up.
-This could mean small things like making study notes in advance, organising your lecture notes and handouts into folders, and having access to all the books and any other resources that you might need.
+This could mean small things like making study notes in advance, organising your lecture notes and handouts into folders, and having access to all of the books and any other resources that you might need.
 You don’t want your deadlines creeping up on you, only to find that you have nothing prepared, as this can only result in even more stress.